jiakanglee/jiakanglee.github.io/README.md

                      I served as a Machine Learning Engineer Intern in Trip, during which time I helped to build the model to predict the price of airlines.
 Also I was responsible to evaluate the accuracy of model which is to recognize malicious users who reserve airline tickets and cancel
 The order to take up resources,and push up the process <br>
                 </div>

                 <div>
                     <h2>Research Experience</h2>
                     • Research Intern at Lanzhou University with advisor professor Yonggang Lu  from Jan 2022 to April 2023 <br>
-                    The research project is entitled as "Community Detection Using Revised Medoid-Shift Based on KNN" and It has been accepted by ICIC 2023(CCF-C) with me signing as first author <br>
+                    The research project is entitled as "Community Detection Using Revised Medoid-Shift Based on KNN" and It has been accepted by ICIC 2023(CCF-C) with me signing as first author.
 The arxiv version of the paper can be found in: https://arxiv.org/abs/2304.09512 <br>
                     The method's contributions include: <br>
                     Introducing the concept of Medoid-Shift to community detection for the first time.<br>
                     By introducing KNN into the Medoid-Shift method, a novel RMS method is proposed for community detection.<br>